pik1989/X-Ray-Image-classification/README.md

 Data: https://drive.google.com/drive/folders/1vOw-fa9QEGJHtiABa790eUYTvLX8TkQi?usp=sharing

-The goal of this project is to classify Chest X-ray images as normal(healthy) or Pneumonia cases using CNN, Pre-Trained Models & Vision Transformers and compare the results.
+**Problem Statement:** The goal of this project is to classify Chest X-ray images as normal(healthy) or Pneumonia cases using CNN, Pre-Trained Models & Vision Transformers and compare the results.

 In deep learning, a convolutional neural network is a class of artificial neural network, most commonly applied to analyze visual imagery.